-In our Cournot example, we could model such endogenous growth through the demand curve in Equation 2, writing a_i as an increasing function of q_s .
-This can produce crowding in $(\frac{\partial q_g^a}{\partial q_s} > 0)$ even if we assume no additional benefits from dominance or loyalty (see Appendix A).
-That said, there are two major caveats.
-First, the demand effect would have to be quite large to overcome the crowding out that arises from normal duopolistic competition.
-Second, not all models make this prediction about endogenous demand.
-The prediction reverts to crowding out if we move away from a traditional model of duopoly to a model of stationary bandits competing to provide public goods for taxes (see Appendix A.2).
-Nonetheless, endogenous demand could contribute to a positive elasticity of gang rule to state rule, and we will look for evidence of this economic development in the empirical analysis below.
+Figure 6: Correlation between combo and state governance in 2019, adjusted for covariates out if we move away from a traditional model of duopoly to a model of stationary bandits competing to provide public goods for taxes (see Appendix A.2).
+Nonetheless, endogenous demand could contribute to a positive elasticity of gang rule to state rule, and we look for evidence of this economic development in the empirical analysis below.